-The quince, the fruit of the quince tree, is native to the southern Caucasus.
-There are many varieties of quince trees, but the most popular are those from Crete, especially Cydon, hence the nickname "Cydonia pear”.
-For the Greeks, the quince is the symbol of love, happiness and fertility, they also consecrated the fruit to the goddess Venus while decorating their temples with it.
+Quince, the fruit of the quince tree, originates from the southern Caucasus.
+There are many quince tree varieties, but the most popular come from Crete, particularly Cydon, giving rise to the nickname "Cydonia pear."
+For the Greeks, quince symbolizes love, happiness, and fertility; they even dedicated the fruit to the goddess Venus and adorned their temples with it.

-Brought back to Europe by the Romans, who consumed it and made perfumes of it thanks to its seeds, the quince brought its sweet legend of fruitful happiness to our countries where it was offered at weddings to ensure the newlyweds' fertility.
+Introduced to Europe by the Romans, who consumed and made perfumes from its seeds, quince brought its sweet legend of fruitful happiness to European countries, where it was offered at weddings to ensure the newlyweds' fertility.
 Perfumery has sought to recreate the fruit's subtly tangy and sweet scent to enhance fragrances with this delightful love apple.

 Quince's sweet and fruity note is most commonly found in the olfactory family of gourmand florals and fruity florals.
-Often used as a top note, quince's velvety and subtle scents to open our conquered noses towards elegant fragrances such as bouquets of flowers.
-One of the first fragrances to offer the pretty quince note is "Love of Pink" by Lacoste, released in 2009, which accompanies it with citrus and passion fruit to create a juice that is both romantic and invigorating.
+Often used as a top note, quince's velvety and subtle scents entice the senses and introduce elegant floral fragrances.
+One of the first scents to feature the quince note is "Love of Pink" by Lacoste, released in 2009, which combines it with citrus and passion fruit to create a romantic and invigorating juice.

 In 2010, Chanel's "CHANCE Eau Tendre" incorporated quince with grapefruit as a top note to offer a captivating green, fruity, and spicy introduction that transitions smoothly to white flowers and an amber wood base.
 That same year, "English Pear & Freesia" by Jo Malone featured quince in a floral and fruity fragrance as a top note, paired with rhubarb for a fresh, green aroma.